Prerequisite and License

 Copyright (C) 2020,2023 ToshioCP (Toshio Sekiya)

 GTK4-tutorial repository contains tutorial documents and programs such as converters, generators and controllers.
-All of them make up the ‘GTK4-tutorial’ package.
+All of them comprise the ‘GTK4-tutorial’ package.
 This package is simply called ‘GTK4-tutorial’ in the following description.

 GTK4-tutorial is free; you can redistribute it and/or modify it under the terms of the following licenses.

-• The license of documents in GTK4-tutorial is the GNU Free Documentation License as published by the Free Software Foundation; either version 1.3 of the License or, at your opinion, any later version.
+• The license of documents in GTK4-tutorial is the GNU Free Documentation License as published by the Free Software Foundation; either version 1.3 of the License or, at your option, any later version.
 The documents are Markdown, HTML and image files.
-If you generate a PDF file by running rake pdf, it is also included by the documents.
+If you generate a PDF file by running rake pdf, it is also considered part of the documents.

 • The license of programs in GTK4-tutorial is the GNU General Public License as published by the Free Software Foundation; either version 3 of the License or, at your option, any later version.
 The programs are written in C, Ruby and other languages.